zaxor0/zwerchhau/into-the-war/rules.md

 \newpage{}

 # Equipment
-- Everyone starts with a **rucksack** and it can hold 10 items, 15 for paratroopers.
+- Everyone starts with a **rucksack** that can hold up to 20 slots of items.
 - You do not have to pay for equipment; unlisted items take 1 week to arrive.
 - If an item says **per** it is stackable; 2 per means you can stack 2 per 1 slot.
 - You cannot mix stackable items, slots are limited to **item type**.